 Transperth recommends passengers keep an eye on the weather forecasts during summer.
 Where temperatures are tipped to rise above 39 degrees, allow extra time to reach your destination.
 See Perth's weather forecast.

-Register for My Account to get email updates on services affected by cancellations or delays.
+Sign-up to My Account and activate My Alerts to receive email notifications of changes or disruptions to your services.
+If you already have an account, Go to My Account.
 You can also call us on 13 62 13 (TIS: 13 14 50) on the day for the most up-to-date speed restriction and travel information.
 Hearing or speech impaired?
 Call via NRS 133 677 and ask for 13 62 13.